wald-tq/ui-router.github.io/_ng1/about.md

 ## Getting UI-Router

 The UI-Router package is distributed using [npm](https://www.npmjs.com/), the node package manager.
+Note: the package has been renamed from angular-ui-router to @uirouter/angularjs.

 ```
-npm install --save angular-ui-router
+npm install --save @uirouter/angularjs
 ```

 Other examples:

 - Via command line
-  - Adding the latest prerelease to your project: `npm install --save angular-ui-router@next`
+  - Adding the latest prerelease to your project: `npm install --save @uirouter/angularjs@next`
   - Adding a specific version to your project: `npm install --save angular-ui-router@1.0.0-beta.1`

 - From <http://unpkg.com> via a `<script>` tag in your html: